A Deep Dive into Cobalt Strike

 TABLE OF CONTENTS

-This article will cover the dangers of Cobalt Strike's dual use and strategies for prevention and response -- without giving the bad guys an edge.
+This article dives into the dangers of Cobalt Strike's dual use and offers strategies for prevention and response—without giving bad actors an edge.

 Summary